gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 $code_llm_hf_transformers

-## Sambanova
+## SambaNova

-The Sambanova API
+The SambaNova Cloud API provides access to full-precision open-source models, such as the Llama family.
+Here's an example of how to build a Gradio app around the SambaNova API

 $code_llm_sambanova

-**Note**: For quick prototyping, the  [openai-gradio library](https://github.com/gradio-app/openai-gradio) makes it even easier to build chatbots on top of OpenAI models.
+**Note**: For quick prototyping, the  [sambanova-gradio library](https://github.com/gradio-app/sambanova-gradio) makes it even easier to build chatbots on top of OpenAI models.

 ## Hyperbolic